gknowles/dimcli/docs/README.md

 ## Subcommands
-Git style subcommands are created by either cli.command("cmd"), which changes the cli objects context to the command, or with opt.command("cmd"), which changes the command the option is for.
+Git style subcommands are created by either cli.command("cmd"), which changes the cli objects context to the command, or with opt.command("cmd"), which changes the command that option is for.
 Once the cli object context has been changed it can than be used to add (description, footer, options, etc) to the command.
 Exactly the same as when working with a simple command line.
 If you pass an empty string to cli.command() or opt.command() it represents the top